franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 > [!NOTE]
 > Internal comments are an Enterprise add-on and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../enterprise-guide/enterprise-cloud-guide/).
 An upgrade from the free Community edition is easily possible.

-Projects often involve external clients or suppliers.
-They can be invited to a project or an individual work package with specific, limited roles, which reduces the need to organize outside the project context using different incompatible tools.
-However, the core project team might want to keep some of their conversation private and limited to a smaller group, for example when discussing rates, negotiations, sensitive financial information or contextual information.
+Projects may include external clients or suppliers, who can be invited to a project or individual work package with restricted roles.
+To keep sensitive discussions (for example rates, negotiations, or financial and contextual details) confined to the core team, internal comments can be used.
+These comments are only visible to authorized users and are not accessible to external participants.
+This allows teams to manage sensitive information directly within work packages and avoid using external tools, maintaining a single source of truth.

-With internal comments, the core team can have a meta-level conversation within work packages that external clients or suppliers cannot access.
-This reduces the need to have conversationsn about the same things in different places, allowing teams to better manage the flow of information and maintain a single source of truth.

 > [!TIP]
-> To use this feature, a project admin will first have to enable internal comments for their project.
-This can be done by navigating to [Project settings](../projects/project-settings/work-packages/#work-package-internal-comments-enterprise-add-on) → Work packages → Internal comments (tab).
-By default, these internal comments are only visible to the project admin role.
-To expand who can write and view these comments, instance administrators can grant a new set of permissions (to view, write and edit internal comments) to any number of roles.
+> To use the internal comments feature, a project admin must first enable it by navigating to [Project settings → Work packages → Internal comments tab](../projects/project-settings/work-packages/#work-package-internal-comments-enterprise-add-on).
+> By default, internal comments are only visible to the *Project admin* role.
+However, for broader access, an instance administrator can grant permissions to view, write, and edit internal comments to any existing or new role.
+> These permissions must be explicitly assigned for the feature to be usable.
+If the permissions are removed, the internal comments will no longer be visible to those roles.

 Internal comments are distinguished from other comments via a different color scheme and a lock icon.

 ![Example of an internal comment displayed under Activity tab of an OpenProject work package](openproject_user_guide_internal_comment_example.png)

-> [!TIP]
-> In order for internal comments feature to be used, the relevant permissions need to be granted to specific roles.
-By default, only the 'Project admin' have them but an instance administrator can add them to any existing or new role.
-When these permission are removed, internal comments will simply no longer be visible.

 To write an internal comment, proceed the same way you would when writing a regular comment but make sure to check **Internal comment** checkbox before submitting.